zhaodg/Github-Repository/README.md

 8. <https://github.com/eroth/ERJustifiedFlowLayout> A subclass of UICollectionViewFlowLayout for iOS that supports different types of cell justification and inter-cell spacing.
 9. <https://github.com/forkingdog/UITableView-FDTemplateLayoutCell> Template auto layout cell for automatically UITableViewCell height calculating

+##Mac OS X
+1. <https://github.com/Ahmed-Ali/JSONExport> JSONExport is a desktop application for Mac OS X which enables you to export JSON objects as model classes with their associated constructors, utility methods, setters and getters in your favorite language.

 ##Text
 1. <https://github.com/zipme/RQShineLabell> Secret app like text animation — Edit
 ##image